-Each state has its own guidelines on who is eligible to have their record expunged.
+Each state has its own guidelines regarding who is eligible to have their record expunged.
 Most states have certain conditions that must be met to determine eligibility.
 These can include meeting such conditions as:

-- A predetermined minimum length of time has passed since arrest
+- A predetermined minimum length of time has passed since arrest;

-- Having no intervening arrests
+- Having no intervening arrests;

-- Proceedings were dismissed and charges were dropped
+- Proceedings were dismissed and charges were dropped;

-- Acquittal of all charges
+- Acquittal of all charges;

-- There was a discharge without conviction and no charges were re-filed
+- There was a discharge without conviction and no charges were re-filed;

-- No formal charges were filed
+- No formal charges were filed;

-- juvenile records have been expunged
+- Juvenile records having been expunged.

 Is expungement ever denied?